anttiharju/utils/README.md

 # scripts

-Add repo root to your path for use.
+Add `scripts/` to your path for use.
 Assumes macOS and Safari as the main browser.